 Frequently asked question (FAQs)

-Yes, by appointment.
-We offer tours through our collection.
-However, there are no fixed dates and you should inform us of a planned visit at least one week in advance so that we have a chance to give you the appointment you want.
+However, detailed tours of our collection are regularly available by appointment!
+However, there are no fixed dates and you should let us know about visits with a desired guided tour at least a week in advance so that we have a chance of offering you the date you want.

 We only ship 100% healthy and strong plants.
 With the many thousands of plants in our greenhouse, it is possible that individual plants are not checked by us for a longer time and we cannot send them to you with a clear conscience because they do not meet our quality standards.

 If, for example, we only have 1 of a product left and you order it, we will look at it carefully before we send it to you.
-If this plant, which would be shown in our shop as in stock, then does not look healthy, we would decide against it to send it and accordingly not invoice it.
+If this plant – which was shown in our shop as in stock – does not look healthy, we would decide against sending it and accordingly not invoice it.

 We send most of the plants potted.
 With some plants you have the choice whether you get them potted or unpotted.
-For plants that are shipped without a substrate, this is stated in the description.
+For plants that are shipped without a substrate, this is also explicitly stated in the product description.
 Dormant tubers, bulbs and rhizomes are generally shipped without a pot.

 We only send healthy and hardened plants, and we pack everything carefully to give you the best chance of successfully caring for your new plants.
 If it happens in rare cases that the plant turns out to be sick (e.g. due to pest infestation) or badly packed, please contact us immediately within 24 hours of receiving the goods and take pictures immediately.
 This is the only way we can offer you an exchange or a replacement delivery.
 If your plants show damage after 24 hours from receipt, we cannot rule out that this was caused by improper care.
 Of course, we cannot accept any responsibility for this.
 Many of our plants are sensitive and suffer very quickly in the wrong conditions (for example, terrarium begonias can dehydrate irreparably in less than 2 hours in a dry apartment!).
 Always inform yourself in advance before you buy new plants!